GeoCat/qgis-bridge-plugin/docs/source/publish.rst

                 |

+                *New in version 4.4.2*: Even though all datastores and styles in the workspace will be removed, the old workspace settings and ACL rules will be preserved.
+This means that you do not have to manually restore those settings.

-                If you do not want to clear the entire workspace, you could save your QGIS project under a different name and re-publish the layers.
-This will create a new workspace on the server and keep the old one.
+                If you do not want to clear the entire workspace and keep the old one, you could rename your QGIS project or save it under a different name and re-publish the layers.
+This will create a new workspace on the server using the default settings, and preserve the old one.

 View published layers on server(s)